unifycoin/unifysight-api/README.md

 variables if they are defined:

 ```
-BITCOIND_HOST         # RPC potcoind host
+BITCOIND_HOST         # RPC unifycoind host
-BITCOIND_PORT         # RPC potcoind Port
+BITCOIND_PORT         # RPC unifycoind Port
-BITCOIND_P2P_HOST     # P2P potcoind Host (will default to BITCOIND_HOST, if specified)
+BITCOIND_P2P_HOST     # P2P unifycoind Host (will default to BITCOIND_HOST, if specified)
-BITCOIND_P2P_PORT     # P2P potcoind Port
+BITCOIND_P2P_PORT     # P2P unifycoind Port
 BITCOIND_USER         # RPC username
 BITCOIND_PASS         # RPC password
-BITCOIND_DATADIR      # potcoind datadir. 'testnet' will be appended automatically if testnet is used.
+BITCOIND_DATADIR      # unifycoind datadir. 'testnet' will be appended automatically if testnet is used.
 NEED to finish with '/'. e.g: `/vol/data/`
 INSIGHT_NETWORK [= 'livenet' | 'testnet']
 INSIGHT_PORT          # insight api port
-INSIGHT_DB            # Path where to store the internal DB. (defaults to $HOME/.potsight)
+INSIGHT_DB            # Path where to store the internal DB. (defaults to $HOME/.unifysight)
 INSIGHT_SAFE_CONFIRMATIONS=6  # Nr. of confirmation needed to start caching transaction information
 INSIGHT_IGNORE_CACHE  # True to ignore cache of spents in transaction, with more than INSIGHT_SAFE_CONFIRMATIONS confirmations.
 This is useful for tracking double spents for old transactions.
 ENABLE_MAILBOX # if "true" will enable mailbox plugin